Bachelor thesis colloquium: importance, tips and preparation

 Here is a tried and tested structure:

-• Introduction: Start with a brief introduction of your topic and explain why it is relevant and interesting.
+- Introduction: Start with a brief introduction of your topic and explain why it is relevant and interesting.

-Give an overview of the objective of your work and the most important questions.
+Give an overview of the objective of your work and the most important questions. - Main body: Present your research findings in clear, well-structured sections.

 Use graphs, charts and tables to support your arguments.

-• Conclusion: Summarize the most important findings of your work and give an outlook on possible future research questions.
+Go into detail about the methods you used and explain the most important results and their significance. - Conclusion: Summarize the most important findings of your work and give an outlook on possible future research questions.

 Emphasize the relevance of your results and conclude with a convincing conclusion.